StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 #### IAM role on EC2 or EKS

 StackState Agent collects topology, logs and (if configured) VPC flow logs, and StackState pulls CloudWatch metrics from AWS.
-If StackState Agent and/or StackState run in an AWS environment and the Data Collection Account and Monitor Account are in the same AWS organization, an IAM role can be attached to the EC2 instance or EKS pod that they run on and used for authentication.
+If StackState Agent or StackState run in an AWS environment and the Data Collection Account and Monitor Account are in the same AWS organization, an IAM role can be attached to the EC2 instance or EKS pod that they run on and used for authentication.
 This removes the need to specify an AWS Access Key ID and Secret when a StackPack instance is installed or in the Agent AWS check configuration.

 {% hint style="info" %}
 Note: The AWS Data Collection Account and Monitor Account must be a part of the same AWS organization to be able to authenticate using an IAM role in this way.
 For details, see the AWS documentation on [AWS organizations \(docs.aws.amazon.com\)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html).